pantheon-systems/documentation/source/content/guides/wp-cli/04-install-wp-plugins-themes.md

     Now you're ready to edit your child theme.
 This allows your parent theme, in our case Shapely, to receive updates without conflict or interference to the functionality of the site.

-1. Apply configuration changes, such as activating the child theme, then make sure everything looks good on the Dev environment's site URL.
+1. Apply configuration changes, such as activating the child theme, then make sure everything is correct on the Dev environment's site URL.

 1. Commit your changes to the Dev environment: